u7327620/mechatronics_terminal_game/README.md

 This is for my year 11 mechatronics class.
 Really just using the repo to look through and visualise the design process over time.
 Should you wish to re-create the project ...

 The code requires an arduino with a button input on port 3 and 4.
-The arduino needs to be runningstandard firmata from the arduino ide sketch library.
+The arduino needs to be running standard firmata from the arduino ide sketch library.
 Make sure to update the path variable to that of your arduino.

-This was all made in pycharm venv with terminal emulation, if you want to run it without a venv you can make your own exe because I got maths to study for 😎

 The game should work cross platform as long as the os.environ variable is changed to the operating system of choice

-Step by Step:
+Step by Step with Virtual Environment:

 1: git clone {this repo}